DCRP Review: Sony

 The S85's menu system is pretty simple, since many functions are buttons rather than menu choices.
 Let's take a look at the various menu items and what they do:

 The "one push" white balance mode is indeed a manual WB mode.
 Shoot a piece of white paper or whatever you want to be white, and you'll be able to get accurate color in almost any lighting.

 Here's more details on those Rec Mode choices:

 In Setup Mode, there are a number of other options available.
 Here are the interesting ones:

-The MVC-CD400's playback mode goes beyond the basic features found on most point-and-shoot cameras.
-The basic features include slide shows, DPOF print marking, protection, thumbnail mode, and "zoom & scroll".
+The DSC-S85's playback mode goes beyond the basic features found on most cameras.
+Those include slideshows, DPOF print marking, protection, thumbnail mode, and "zoom & scroll".

 You can get more information about photos by zooming out twice.
 You'll get a scrollable list of information that you can see above.